balena-io/balena-cli/doc/cli.markdown

 ## env add &#60;key&#62; [value]

-Use this command to add an enviroment variable to an application.
+Use this command to add an enviroment or config variable to an application.

-At the moment the CLI doesn't fully support multi-container applications, so the following commands will only set service variables for the first service in your application.
+At the moment the CLI doesn't fully support multi-container applications, so the following commands will set service-wide environment variables.

 If value is omitted, the tool will attempt to use the variable's value as defined in your host machine.